Vulvodynia is chronic pain in the vulvar area. The cause may be

 using ice for swelling and pain.

-If vulvodynia continues after trying home treatment, an appointment
+If vulvodynia continues after trying home treatment, see your doctor.

 William H. Blahd, Jr., MD, FACEP - Emergency Medicine & H. Michael O'Connor, MD - Emergency Medicine

 How this information was developed to help you make better health decisions.

 To learn more visit Healthwise.org

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 We are happy to take your appointment request over the phone, or, you may fill out an online request form.